 - They can be adapted and shared across many channels – blogs, websites and social media.

 - They present information in a way that it’s easy to remember.
 Research shows that people remember 65% of what they see in a visual.

 What makes an infographic successful

 Ready to dip your toes into this popular form of content?
-Consider these infographic tips and tricks and get inspiration from a few successful healthcare infographics.
+Before starting on your design process, consider these infographic tips and tricks and get inspiration from a few successful healthcare infographics.

 Keep your audience top of mind

 What topics are your readers and followers interested in?
 What are their pain points?
 What kind of information is your audience likely to share with their social circles?
 For many healthcare organizations, topics around prevention and wellness are a great place to start.
 The Cleveland Clinic is always a good source of inspiration for health and prevention infographics.